Getting Started

 Installation¶

-To start using PF2B, you need to install the add-on in Blender.
+To install PF2B inside Blender.
 Follow these steps:

 - Download the PF2B add-on zip file from the store you purchased it from.